Frontiers of Generative AI for Network Optimization: Theories, Limits, and Visions: Preliminaries

 These recent advancements in reasoning models, diffusion language models, and world models hold promising implications for network optimization tasks.
 However, how to effectively adapt and tailor them to networking scenarios remains an open challenge.
-In this stage, LPTMs have been increasingly applied in diverse scenarios such as mathematical modeling \cite{ModelingAgent2025ModelingBench}, optimization problem analysis \cite{LLMOptiRA2025}, and even approximate problem-solving \cite{LLMasOptimizer2024}.
+In this stage, LPTMs have been increasingly applied across diverse scenarios, including mathematical modeling \cite{ModelingAgent2025ModelingBench}, analysis of optimization problems \cite{LLMOptiRA2025}, and even approximate problem-solving \cite{LLMasOptimizer2024}.